 What fans should follow until the first goals arrive

-The story starts before the first finish.
+The story starts before the first finish, but the goals do not.

 Frequently Asked Questions